brimdata/brimcap/docs/Custom-Brimcap-Config.md

 generate, which is convenient because it allows Brim to easily display them in columnar format.

-2. The `filter event_type=="alert"` trims the processed EVE events to only alerts.
+2. The `where event_type=="alert"` trims the processed EVE events to only alerts.
 If you want to let through more Suricata data besides just alerts, you could remove this part of the pipeline.
-If so, you'll likely want to explore the additional data and create shapers to apply proper data types to them, since this will be a prerequisite for doing certain Zed queries with the data (e.g.  a successful CIDR match requires IP addresses to be stored as `ip` type, not the string type in which they'd appear in unshaped NDJSON).
+If so, you'll likely want to explore the additional data and create shapers to apply proper data types to them, since this will be a prerequisite for doing certain Zed queries with the data (e.g., a successful CIDR match requires IP addresses to be stored as `ip` type, not the `string` type in which they'd appear in unshaped NDJSON).

-3. The `put this := shape(alert)` applies the shape of the `alert` type to each input record.
-With what's shown here, additional fields that appear beyond those specified in the shaper (e.g. as the result of new Suricata features or your own customizations) will still be let through this pipeline and stored in the Zed Lake.
-If this is undesirable, add `| put this := crop(alert)` downstream of the first `put`, which will trim these additional fields.
+3. The `yield shape(alert)` applies the shape of the `alert` type to each input record.
+With what's shown here, additional fields that appear beyond those specified in the shaper (e.g. as the result of new Suricata features or your own customizations) will still be let through this pipeline and stored in the Zed lake.
+If this is undesirable, add `| yield crop(alert)` downstream of the first `yield`, which will trim these additional fields.

 4. The `rename ts := timestamp` changes the name of Suricata's `timestamp` field to match the `ts` one used by Zeek, which allows the data from both